Anxiety and SleepUpdated on May 23, 2019

 Anxiety and insomnia can be challenging and frustrating.
 There is no simple therapy that resolves these problems for everyone, and it may take trial-and-error to find the approach that works best for you.

-Diagnosis and treatment of anxiety disorders almost always requires working with a health professional who can review your situation and develop a plan to improve it.
+Diagnosis and treatment of anxiety disorders almost always require working with a health professional who can review your situation and develop a plan to improve it.

 If you have noticed symptoms of anxiety, talk with your family doctor.
 Your doctor can make sure that those symptoms are not being caused by an underlying health problem, and they can also try to identify other causes of any sleeping problems that you may have.